Cabo Blanco seal colony

 Sea near these inhospitable coasts is very productive due to upwelling: governing winds rise cold, nutrient-rich ocean water to the surface and fish can find here much food – plankton.
-Empty, endless beaches and sea full with fish is a perfect environment for seals.
+Empty, endless beaches and a sea full of fish is a perfect environment for seals.

 Escape to the caves

 Most monk seals were breeding in open beaches some centuries ago.
-Their pups cannot swim for several weeks after the birth – safe beach and caring adults are needed for them to survive.
+Their pups cannot swim for several weeks after the birth – safe beaches and caring adults are needed for them to survive.

 Unfortunately monk seals have been hunted and harassed for centuries and now they hide in inaccessible sea caves.

 Cabo Blanco has such caves – most seals here live and breed in two such caves.
-These caves are dangerous for young seals – ocean here is harsh and storms – frequent.
-Storm surges often flood the caves and more than half of young seals die in first two months after the birth.
+These caves are dangerous for young seals – the ocean here is harsh and storms – frequent.
+Storm surges often flood the caves and more than half of young seals die in the first two months after birth.

-In 2008 there was observed a seal mother with a pup in an open beach of Cabo Blanco – there is a hope that seals may return to this much safer environment.
+In 2008 there was observed a seal mother with a pup on an open beach of Cabo Blanco – there is a hope that seals may return to this much safer environment.